OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 - Acting as a [load balancer](#load-balancer) or [web application firewall](#web-application-firewall-waf)
 - Allowing multiple applications to be hosted on a single IP address or domain (in subfolders)
 - Implementing IP filtering or other restrictions
-- Caching content from the back end to improve performance
+- Caching content from the backend to improve performance

 It is not always possible to detect a reverse proxy (especially if there is only a single application behind it), but you can sometimes identify it by: